-I walked into the Donald E. Stevens Center with high hopes but low expectations.
-I had a complete understanding of the difficulty that came with building an industry from scratch, however I believed if any town could finagle a route of opportunity, it would be Chicago.
-Hell, Chicagoland is composed of hard working, dedicated and innovative folks with an inherent entrepreneurial spirit.
+I walked into the ChiCannabis Expo at the Donald E. Stevens Center with high hopes but low expectations.
+I had a complete understanding of the difficulty that came with building an industry from scratch, however, I believed if any town could finagle a route of opportunity, it would be Chicago.
+Hell, Chicagoland is composed of hard-working, dedicated, and innovative folks with an inherent entrepreneurial spirit.
 When I talk to candidates about the dedication needed to pull this shit off, I immediately think of the companies and brands on the west coast that are lightyears ahead.
 With that said, I took advantage of the national spotlight on Chicago and the opportunities, growth, and talent at the ChiCannabis Expo.